 On March 17th I tripped on an escalator and I had 2 deep cuts on my knee and shoulder pain.
 Currently my knee cuts have healed but any pressure applied to my knee (kneeling, accidental bumps, etc.) causes an unusual amount of pain that lasts about 30 minutes.
 My shoulder is also still a concern.
-My arm is significantly weaker, I can not hold up my arm while fully extended without shaking, I have a smaller range of motion compared to my other arm, and any sudden movement causes tenderness throughout my arm.
+My arm is significantly weaker.
+I can not hold up my arm while fully extended without shaking.
+I have a smaller range of motion compared to my other arm, and any sudden movement causes tenderness throughout my arm.
 Should I seek a physical therapy appointment or are my injuries merely a small injury with a long recovery time?

-Thank you for your question Allison!
+Thank you for your question, Allison!

 To locate a Therapeutic Associates practitioner close to you, visit our website at: www.therapeuticassociates.com/locations/

-This reply is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+This reply is for informational purposes only.
+It’s not meant to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician, physical therapist, or other qualified health provider with any questions you may have regarding a medical condition.